What Is Steam Condenser? – Parts, Working, And Types

 Why it is required?

-Most of the heat liberated due to condensation of the exhaust steam is carried away by the cooling medium (water or air) used by the surface condenser.
+Finally, the heat released during the condensation of the exhaust steam is mostly absorbed and carried away by the cooling medium typically water or air used in the surface condenser.

 Functions of the Steam Condenser

-• Supplying pure feed water to and from the hot well.
-The water is again pumped to the boiler using a boiler feed pump.
+Additionally, the condenser plays a crucial role in supplying pure feed water to the hot well.
+From there, this water is pumped back to the boiler via the boiler feed pump.

 Steam Condenser Parts